blackdwarf/core-docs/docs/core-concepts/core-sdk/cli/dotnet-install-script.md

 `-InstallDir [DIR]`

-Path to where to install the CLI bundle.
+Path to install to.
 The directory is created if it doesn't exist.
-On Linux/OSX this directory is created in the user home directory (`$HOME`).
-On Windows, this directory is created in `%LocalAppData%`.
-Defaults to "dotnet".
+Defaults to `%LocalAppData%\.dotnet`.

 `-Debug`